AarushiDaksh/e-com-nextjs-voqit/README.md

 # 🛍️ e-com-nextjs-voqit

 A responsive and modern e-commerce web application built with **Next.js 14**, **TailwindCSS**, and **Clerk authentication**.
-This project demonstrates product listing, single product pages, cart functionality, and protected routes.
+This project demonstrates product listing, single product pages, cart functionality, and protected routes

 ---
 ## 📸 Screenshots